bohrbrask/Generative-network-models-intro/README.md

 Content:
 - An R Markdown file with code for the generative network modelling examples described in the paper.
 - A Word document generated from the R Markdown file.
-- A PDF document generated from the R Markdown file.